evfr/dario/README.md

     I didn't use mongoose schema in this project because the contacts.csv can be huge and using mongoose can be resource consuming in this scenario.

+3. please run "npm i" before testing.
+The "dist" direcory is included here. no need to tun "npx tsc".